 § 3003.
 Dealer Requirements.

-Inventory Requirements.
+Dealer Inventory Requirements.
+Except for new LSI Forklifts that are exempt pursuant to Section 3007(a)(4), LSI Forklifts Transported for Delivery Out-of-State; and new LSI Forklifts sold or leased pursuant to Section 3003(c), Dealer Sales, Leases, and Possession of Forklifts, the following requirements apply.

-Starting January 1, 2026, Dealers in California shall not possess:
+Starting January 1, 2026, Dealers in California shall not possess any of the following:

-2026 and subsequent MY Class IV LSI Forklifts, except for new LSI Forklifts that are exempt pursuant to Section 3007(a)(4) or Section 3007(a)(5);
+2026 and subsequent MY Class IV LSI Forklifts;

-New Class IV LSI Forklifts regardless of MY, except for new LSI Forklifts that are exempt pursuant to Section 3007(a)(4) or Section 3007(a)(5);
+New 2024 and previous MY Class IV LSI Forklifts;

-2025 and previous MY Class IV LSI Forklifts that have already been phased out according to the phase-out schedule set forth in Section 3006(d)(2); and
+2025 and previous MY Class IV LSI Forklifts that have already been phased out according to the phase-out schedule set forth in Section 3006(d)(2), Alternative MY Phase-Out Schedules for Class IV LSI Forklifts; or

-2025 and previous MY Class V LSI Forklifts with a Rated Capacity up to 12,000 pounds that have already been phased out according to the phase-out schedule set forth in Section 3006(d)(3).
+2025 and previous MY Class V LSI Forklifts with a Rated Capacity of 12,000 pounds or less that have already been phased out according to the phase-out schedule set forth in Section 3006(d)(3), MY Phase-Out Schedule for Class V LSI Forklifts.

+In addition to Section 3003(a)(1), starting January 1, 2027, Dealers in California shall not possess new 2025 MY Class IV LSI Forklifts.

-Starting January 1, 2029, Dealers in California shall not possess 2026 and subsequent MY Class V LSI Forklifts with a Rated Capacity up to 12,000 pounds, except for LSI Forklifts that are exempt pursuant to Section 3007(a)(4) or Section 3007(a)(5).
+In addition to Sections 3003(a)(1) and 3003(a)(2), starting January 1, 2029, Dealers in California shall not possess any of the following:

+2026 and subsequent MY Class V LSI Forklifts with a Rated Capacity of 12,000 pounds or less.

+New 2025 and previous MY Class V LSI Forklifts with a Rated Capacity of 12,000 pounds or less.

-Starting January 1, 2038, Dealers in California shall not possess a Class IV LSI Forklift of any Rated Capacity or a Class V LSI Forklift with a Rated Capacity up to 12,000 pounds, except for LSI Forklifts that are exempt pursuant to Section 3007(a)(4) or Section 3007(a)(5).
+Starting January 1, 2038, Dealers in California shall not possess a Class IV LSI Forklift of any Rated Capacity or a Class V LSI Forklift with a Rated Capacity up to 12,000 pounds.

-Transaction Requirements.
+Dealer Transaction Requirements.
 The following requirements apply to all LSI Forklift sales and leases to an entity located in California except for transactions involving Class V LSI Forklifts with a Rated Capacity greater than 12,000 pounds.

-Transactions with Fleet Operators.
-Starting January 1, 2026, except for new LSI Forklifts sold or leased to be operated as Dedicated Emergency Forklifts, a Dealer shall not sell, lease, offer for sale, offer for lease, or deliver to a Fleet Operator in California:
+Dealer Transactions with Fleet Operators.
+Except for new LSI Forklifts sold or leased pursuant to Section 3003(c), Dealer Sales, Leases, and Possession of Forklifts, the following requirements apply.

+Starting January 1, 2026, a Dealer shall not sell, lease, offer for sale, offer for lease, or deliver to a Fleet Operator in California:

-Any new LSI Forklift of any MY;
+Any new 2024 or previous MY LSI Forklift;

 Any 2026 or subsequent MY LSI Forklift; or

-Any 2025 or previous MY LSI Forklift that has already been phased out according to the applicable phase-out schedule set forth in Section 3006(d).
+Any used 2025 or previous MY LSI Forklift that has already been phased out according to the applicable phase-out schedule set forth in Section 3006(d).
 For a Class IV LSI Forklift, a Dealer shall use the Alternative MY Phase-Out Schedule set forth in Section 3006(d)(2) to determine whether or not a Forklift has been phased out.
-For a Class V LSI Forklift, a Dealer shall use the phase-out schedule set forth in Section 3005(d)(3) to determine whether or not a Forklift has been phased out.
+For a Class V LSI Forklift, a Dealer shall use the phase-out schedule set forth in Section 3006(d)(3) to determine whether or not a Forklift has been phased out.

+In addition to Section 3003(b)(1)(A), starting January 1, 2027, a Dealer shall not sell, lease, offer for sale, offer for lease, or deliver to a Fleet Operator in California any new 2025 MY LSI Forklift.

 Transactions with Rental Agencies.

 Starting January 1, 2026, a Dealer shall not sell, lease, offer for sale, offer for lease, or deliver to a Rental Agency in California:

-Any new Class IV LSI Forklift of any MY;
+Any new 2024 or previous MY Class IV LSI Forklift;

 Any 2026 or subsequent MY Class IV LSI Forklift;